Skip to main content

 <p>Hello World!</p>

-There are three <p> tags since there are three elements inside the variable array.
+There are three <p> tags because there are three elements inside the array.

 v:for-item="<item name>"

-It allows developers to set the variable name of the list item and display it in view.
+This directive allows developers to set the variable name of each list item and display it in the view.

 const array = ['foo', 'bar', 'bazz'];